jqms/rubedo/README.md

 ### Managing Players permisions

 Before you can start managing players permissions you will need to get permission yourself, first time joining the world you will need to run in chat:
+NOTE: THIS CAN ONLY BE RUN ONCE!!!!
+AFTER THAT THE FIRST ADMIN WILL NEED TO GIVE PERMS BY USING -role

 ```bash
 /function start